get-convex/aggregate/README.md

 // or any of the other examples listed above.
 ```

-See more examples in `example/convex/leaderboard.ts`
+See more examples in `example/convex/leaderboard.ts`.

+### Running examples

+1. Clone this repo.
+2. `cd aggregate/example`
+3. `npm run dev` and create a new project
+4. The dashboard should open and you can run functions like
+   `leaderboard:addScore` and `leaderboard:userAverageScore`.

 ## Total Count and Randomization